-My parents had piled the kids in the Plymouth station wagon and we were on the first leg of a long vacation trip, no doubt headed to a beach, with Dad driving late at night.
+My parents had piled the kids in the Plymouth station wagon, and we were on the first leg of a long vacation trip, no doubt headed to a beach, with Dad driving late at night.
 The back seats had been folded down, and the five kids were lined up like logs on blankets, trying to sleep.
 Somewhere along the line, Dad stopped for gas.
 Later, when he came to a toll booth, the attendant said, “Count your children.”

 “What?”